-In collaboration with the Boeing Company, The Everett Clinic piloted a two-and-a-half year project focusing on improving the care of complex patients.
-The pilot was so successful that the program now will be available to Everett Clinic patients.
+In collaboration with the Boeing Company, The Everett Clinic, part of OptumCare piloted a two-and-a-half year project focusing on improving the care of complex patients.
+The pilot was so successful that the program now will be available to all patients.

 Boeing asked The Everett Clinic, along with Valley Medical Center and Virginia Mason Medical Center, to participate in a pilot to help coordinate the care of employees who were high users of health services.
 The pilot enrolled 740 non-Medicare Boeing patients in an Intensive Outpatient Care Program (IOCP).